-DNS CAA Phone Contact: The phone number defined in Section A.1.2.
+DNS CAA Phone Contact: The phone number defined in Section A.1.2 of the Baseline Requirements.

 DNS TXT Record Email Contact: The email address defined in Section A.2.1of the Baseline Requirements.

 DNS TXT Record Phone Contact: The phone number defined in Section A.2.2of the Baseline Requirements.